We look at the world once, in childhood.

 - Big Daddy Pollitt, Cat on a Hot Tin Roof by Tennessee Williams

 Several years ago, I started looking at birds (I prefer this expression, used by the late Claudia Wilds, to alternatives like “birdwatching”).
 I am still developing my ID skills, and I haven’t traveled extensively, so my list is still quite short.
 Some of my life birds from around the continent are here.
 I’m a member of the American Birding Association.
-For the past ten years plus, I have been a volunteer nest box monitor at Huntley Meadows Park.
+For the past twenty years plus, I have been a volunteer nest box monitor at Huntley Meadows Park.

 Once you start looking and listening, even the most mundane birds show their marvels: the flash of white on a mockingbird’s wing, a crow’s scary stare.
 A cardinal’s song has an arc to it that sounds like a lobbed grenade.